 23.2.
 The Hon'ble Deputy Chief Minister of Delhi supported the proposal to constitute a Committee to examine the issue of goods related to culture and heritage, livelihood and jobs.
 The Hon'ble Minister from Assam stated that a big company like Hindustan Lever Ltd. made soap and small industry also made soap.
 The question was how to fit these two goods into HSN code and suggested that this should be examined in an institutional way.
 The Hon'ble Chief Minister of Puducherry observed that handloom and handicraft sectors were labour intensive.
-He stated that the argument that it was not possible to distinguish between handmade and machine-made goods was not a sufficient reason to brush aside the issue of ay prescribing a lower tax on handmade goods.
+He stated that the argument that it was not possible to distinguish between handmade and machine-made goods.
 He observed that a lot of families depended upon such crafts.
 He suggested that this issue should be examined thoroughly to work out a solution as to how to distinguish between handmade and machine-made goods.
 He observed that handicrafts made of stone and brass were produced in semi-urban and rural areas and tax on these items was an additional burden and made them less competitive vis-à-vis those produced in the formal sector of the economy.
 The Hon'ble Minister from Karnataka stated that small handicraft units with annual turnover of less than Rs.20 lakh would not be taxed but these products needed to be aggregated for being sold in the market and these became taxable at the point of aggregation.